JustineDelaRosa/vladimir-new-coa/README.md

 # Vladimir: Asset Inventory Management System

-Vladimir is a comprehensive, robust, and intuitive asset inventory management system.
-It incorporates advanced features to deliver a sleekly designed, user-friendly platform that manages and tracks your assets with unparalleled precision.
+Vladimir is a fixed asset management system that is used to track and monitor fixed assets using the barcoding method.
+It uses barcode labels and a barcode scanner for checking the inventory status.
+This system can be used to improve accuracy, reduce costs and keep up-to-date records of the company’s fixed assets.

 ## Highlighted Features